department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You’re in: Class IIA
+You’re in Class IIA.

-You may qualify for: Any dental care needed to make sure you have and can keep a functioning dentition (a working set of teeth)
+You may qualify for any dental care needed to make sure you have and can keep a functioning dentition (a working set of teeth).

 **You should know:** A Dental Trauma Rating (VA Form 10-564-D) or VA Regional Office Rating Decision letter (VA Form 10-7131) will tell you the tooth/teeth/condition(s) that are trauma rated.